-The screech owl is Georgia's most common owl.
-In fact, screech owls commonly live in both rural and suburban areas as long as they can find open woodlands or backyards dominated by mature hardwood trees.
+The Eastern screech-owl is Georgia's most common owl.
+In fact, screech owls commonly live in both rural and suburban areas as long as they can find open woodlands or backyards dominated by mature trees.

 Like all species of native wildlife that use natural cavities, suitable nesting and roosting sites are often at a premium.
 Each year logging, land clearing and other activities reduce the number of cavity trees.
 As a result, screech owls must compete for these sites with wood ducks, squirrels, starlings, house sparrows, raccoons and a host of other species.

 Screech owls can often be found using abandoned northern flicker cavities.
 While they will nest within a few feet of the ground, most screech owls nest in cavities 10–30 feet above the ground.